sohel97/MNIST-Handwritten-Digits-Recognition/README.md

 # Handwritten Digit Recognition

-GitHub repository for handwritten digit recognition with Google Colab and PyTorch.
+GitHub repository about handwritten digit recognition with Google Colab and PyTorch.

 ### Project overview
 This project uses [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and Pytorch to train a neural network to recognize handwritten digits.